Abrasive belts

 Stone

-These include concrete, brick, ceramics, granite, marble etc. Silicon Carbide almost exclusively is used in grits 120 to 220.
+These include concrete, brick, ceramics, granite, marble etc. Silicon Carbide is almost exclusively used in grits 120 to 220.
 Stone is often ground and polished with water as a coolant and to control dust.

 Rubber

-Silicon Carbide almost exclusively is used in grit range 80 to 240.
+Silicon Carbide is used almost exclusively in grit range 80 to 240.
 It is normally ground and polished dry.
 Most rubber polishing is seen in roll resurfacing operations.

 Grit Sequencing